holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 For the time being, a workaround, albeit a bit tedious, is to apply NMR-style torsion angle restraints to all of the rings in the polymer to maintain the <sup>4</sup>C<sub>1</sub> pucker during collapse.

-For now, here is a short video of the collapse:
+For now, here is a short video of the collapse, with CTA shown in twister format in VMD:

 <video width="640" height="360" controls>
   <source src="/figures/CTA_collapse.mp4" type="video/mp4">